 Any doubt as to the fidelity of your overseas supplier can mean the difference between your confidence in a compliant product, and your failure to make the market.
 Additional third-party chemical testing will assure you of your supplier’s dedication to producing the quality, compliant products they promised.

 A 2015 ECHA report showed that 13% of companies inspected by REACH missed some of their registration duties.
-For larger companies that utilize production facilities over several countries and continents, it can be complicated and time-consuming to determine which which substances they are responsible for registering, not to mention to actually carry out all the registration procedure.
+For larger companies that utilize production facilities over several countries and continents, it can be complicated and time-consuming to determine which substances they are responsible for registering, not to mention to actually carry out all the registration procedure.

 Additionally, the impending May 31, 2018 deadline, which will further reduce the substance threshold for required registration from 100 metric tonnes per year to one metric tonne per year is all but guaranteed to catch unprepared manufacturing and importing companies off-guard.